minhhh/minhhh.github.io/blog/content/pages/about.md

 Author: Ha.Minh
 Slug: about

-Hi, I’m Ha Minh.
+Hi, I’m Huy Minh Ha.
 I write here for my own entertainment and hopefully yours.
 This site focuses on all things related to IT/Technology.

 I used to use Windows, then I moved to Arch/Ubuntu.
 Using command line is cool, but at that time I didn't have a decent computer with SSD so they're both slow.
 Then I bought my first MacBook Pro, plugged in an SSD, and since then I have no intention to go back to Windows or Linux.
 When I have to use either OS I just fire up my Virtual Box machine by a single Vagrant command.